Neilos/git_nonprogrammers_guide/README.md

-## How to view github's copy of a repository
+## How to the see the history of changes

+Every time a new version of the directory is stored, git records something called a "commit".
+Each commit is a record of the changes (i.e. changes to the files) that were associated with the creation of a new version of the directory.
+You can view the changes associated with each version by examining the history (aka the commit history).

-### Step 1: view it on github
+### Step 1: Select a label name (aka branch)

+Remember that the git term for a label is "branch" Remember that changes you store (aka commit) are associated with a label you set up.
+(Even if you forget to associate them with a label your changes still get labelled with the "master" label).
+Remember also that git's name for labels is "branch".

+Select the label (aka branch) you're interested in from the drop down at the top of the screen.

+### Step 2: View the history

-Select "View it on Github" from the "Repository" menu.
+Select "History" from the "View" menu.

-The github copy of the repository will open in your browser.
+When you first select history, only the most recent change associated with the selected label (aka branch) is shown.

+Click the button "View Branch" to see all the earlier changes.

+On the left of the screen are the list of commits associated with the selected label (aka branch); newest changes appear at the top.

+### Step 3: View changes for a commit

+Click a commit to see the set of changes included in that commit.

+The exact changes included in the selected commit will appear on the right of the screen.
+Lines that have been removed show in red and lines that have been added show in green.

-## How to label your changes
+## Label your changes

-**IMPORTANT: Do this before you begin committing to any directory changes.**

 The first thing you should do, before you even commit to any changes, is create a label for your changes.

-As you make directory changes you will associate them with this label, and then later the label will be applied to your change proposal that you submit for approval by your colleagues.
+As you store your directory changes you will associate them with this label, and then later that label will be applied to the change proposal that you submit for approval by your colleagues.

 In git, the proper term for a label like this is a "branch".

-### Step 1: Give your label (aka branch) a good name
+### Step 1: Naming your new label (aka branch)

 Select "New Branch" from the "File" menu